Jack Brooks: Monster Slayer: Plot

 Jack returns to the hardware store and Howard tells him the story of his childhood living in Crowley's house decades ago with his uncle Emmet, a collector of antiquities and how the heart had come into his possession, a trophy from a legendary battle against a real-life monster.
 Like Crowley, Emmet succumbed to its possession and consumed the heart, slowly turning him into a savage lunatic who, after eating his dog, bites off young Howard's hand and forcing the boy to shoot him in self-defense.
 Burying his uncle, but remarking that he could hear the heart still beating, he warns Jack that no good will come of going near the house.
 Jack, despite his own experience with monsters, ignores him and goes to class for the night.

 After Jack flirts with another classmate, and becomes jealous of the attention another student is giving Eve, Jack and Eve are about to end their relationship just before class when Professor Crowley, more swollen and disheveled than ever, finally fully transforms into a monster, with tentacles bursting from his back and capturing almost every classmate of theirs, while Jack and Eve help an injured classmate out of the classroom and barricade themselves in a different one down the hall.
-Crowley, now monstrously enlarged and deformed, turns several of their classmates into troll-like monster thralls by injecting them with a flood of black liquid via a proboscis-like tongue that emerges from his mouth, and dispatches them to hunt down the escapees, as his primary body is immobile.
+Crowley, now monstrously enlarged and deformed, turns five of their classmates into troll-like monster thralls one by one over the whole movie.
+He does this by injecting them with a flood of black liquid via a proboscis-like tongue that emerges from his mouth, and dispatches them to hunt down the escapees, as his primary body is immobile.